h4r1yzz/manik-calculator/README.md

 # Manik Calculator - Java Web Application

-hello Manik Calculator is a Java-based web application that allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
+hello noob Manik Calculator is a Java-based web application that allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
 The application features a user-friendly GUI and is built using Spring MVC.

 ## Features